urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/9-vanes.md

 - Each vane has an API composed of `task`s it takes and `gift`s it produces.
 - Each vane's `task`s and `gift`s are defined in `lull.hoon`
-- Each vane's section of the [Arvo documentation](/docs/arvo/overview) include an API reference that explains its `task`s and `gift`s, as well as an Examples section demonstrating their usage.
+- Each vane's section of the [Arvo documentation](/docs/arvo/overview) includes an API reference that explains its `task`s and `gift`s, as well as an Examples section demonstrating their usage.
 - Vane `task`s can be sent to vanes by `%pass`ing them an `%arvo` `card`.